Looking to get solar panels in Adelaide?

 Don’t just focus on price

-If the quote is lower than $1000/kW, you need to ask why.
+If the quote is lower than this, you need to ask why.
 Where is the retailer cutting corners?
 Are they compromising on the quality of components or labour, after-sales support, or all of the above?

 Cheap now may cost more later